microbiomedata/nmdc-metadata/docs/NormalizedValue.md

 # Type: normalized value

 The value that was specified for an annotation in parsed/normalized form.
-This could be a range of different types
+This could be a range of different types.

 URI: [nmdc:NormalizedValue](https://microbiomedata/meta/NormalizedValue)